 - ½ cup Vegetable Oil

-- 1 tsp Lemon Paste or 2 tsp lemon extract
+- 1 tsp Lemon Paste or 2 teaspoon lemon extract

 - 2 cups Frozen Wild Blueberries can also use fresh, or regular frozen blueberries, thawed on a paper towel